 Shavuot is almost here!
 For reasons that we here at PJ Library will never understand, it continues to be one of the most underrated of the kid-friendly Jewish holidays.
-Although Shavuot is traditionally celebrated with late-night Torah and blintz binges, this is an ideal holiday for families quarantined at home.
+Although Shavuot is traditionally celebrated with late-night Torah and blintz binges, this is an ideal holiday for families who prefer to celebrate at home.
 All you need are books, ice cream, and a cozy spot to snuggle up and read.

 Related: Why Kids Love Shavuot (And You Will Too)

-This year, Shavuot starts the evening of Thursday, May 28, precisely 49 days after the second day of Passover, just as we finish counting the Omer.
+Shavuot starts precisely 49 days after the second day of Passover, just as we finish counting the Omer.
 As one of three pilgrimage festivals (along with Sukkot and Passover), Shavuot both helps us remembering the ancient offerings of the early summer grain harvest, and perhaps more importantly, the giving of the Torah on Mt.
 Sinai.

 Jews around the world celebrate Shavuot in a variety of ways, including eating dairy-based desserts and staying up all night to learn Torah and other Jewish ideas.
 PJ Library’s spin on this is to stay up late reading and eating ice cream.